How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

 Reward Good Behavior

-I truly believe that rewarding good behavior is one of the most powerful things that you can do as a parent.
+I genuinely believe that rewarding good behavior is one of the most powerful things you can do as a parent.

 Bribery is bad, rewarding good behavior is good.

-The key difference is that you do not offer a reward before specific good behavior is shown.
-Sure, you can offer reward if behavior is good over a period of time.
+The critical difference is that you do not offer a reward before specific good behavior is shown.
+Sure, you can offer rewards if the behavior is good over some time.
 Use a rewards chart for this.
-Bribery is offering a reward for good behavior immediately, or over a short period of time.
+Bribery is offering a reward for good behavior immediately or over a short period.

 Why Does Your Toddler Scream?